Marinduque: Language

 Linguist Rosa Soberano's 1980 The Dialects of Marinduque Tagalog goes into great depth concerning the dialects spoken there.
 The following is a verb chart which outlines the conjugation of the Eastern Marinduque dialect of Tagalog:

 Linguist Christopher Sundita observed that some of the affixes in Marinduque Tagalog, particularly "a-" and "ina-," are affixes used in Asi (Bantoanon), a Visaya language spoken in Romblon, just south of Marinduque.
 Marinduque Tagalog, like the Tagalog spoken over two centuries ago, had an additional verb category, the imperative, which was used for commands and requests (e.g., Matulog ka na - Go to sleep).
 Even then, the imperative and the infinitive were used side by side in expressing commands; but in standard Tagalog, apparently the infinitive became used exclusively.
-And in the Eastern Marinduque dialect, the imperative affixes are very much alive.
+And in the Eastern Marinduque dialect, imperative affixes are very much alive.

 Economy

 Marinduque is an agricultural province, primarily growing rice and coconuts.
 Handicrafts from Marinduque are also exported to dıfferent parts of the world, and fishing is another important part of the economy.
 Mining was once an important player in the economy until a mining accident (the Marcopper Mining Disaster) occurred, bringing the industry to a standstill on the island and causing enormous damage to the inhabitants.
 The provincial government has just recently sued Marcopper's parent company, Placer Dome, for $100 million in damages.
 Placer Dome was purchased in 2006 by Barrick Gold, who has now been joined in the lawsuit.

 A significant role in Marinduque's economy is also played by tourism, especially during the Lenten season.
 While this is not one of the larger parts of the island's economy, it has shown great growth.
 Recently, some residents are now engaged in butterfly farming.
 Butterflies are raised for export to countries in both Europe and the Americas.
 Locally, live butterflies are released in celebration on different occasions, such as birthdays, weddings, and some corporate events.